ahi4/viruses/virus javascript - spam WDD ADVOCACIA/README.md

 From http://rdpguard.com/free-whois.aspx?ip=35.154.93.76 I get that it comes from USA - Massachusetts and gives me the abuse@amazonaws.com contact.

-I sent an email, called @awscloud from twitter and aske for their stupid form to fill.
+I sent an email, called @awscloud from twitter and aske for their, not helpful, form to fill.

 # email header origin: